Dynamics of Quantum Chiral Solitons: Experimental signatures

-This construction ensures \(\braket{\psi_j}{\psi_{j'}} = \delta_{jj'}\) while keeping the new basis, in the least-squares sense, as close as possible to the original set of vectors.

-In this new basis \(\{\ket{\psi_j}\}\), which consists of linear combinations of the states introduced above (with the momentum dependence suppressed for notational simplicity), we compute the matrix elements of the Hamiltonian projected onto the subspace \(\mathcal{S}_{0}\):
+These four states span the low-energy subspace $\mathcal{S}_0$.
+Because the corresponding variational states are not mutually orthogonal, we construct an orthonormal basis by means of L\"owdin symmetric orthogonalization~\cite{Lowdin1950,Mayer2002}, which preserves, in a least-squares sense, the geometric structure of the original subspace (see Appendix~\ref{Appe:Lowdin}).
+Physically, this procedure allows each orthogonalized state to retain a well-defined dominant character—single soliton, single antisoliton, single magnon, or composite magnon-soliton.
+The Hamiltonian projected onto this basis then reads

-Diagonalizing the resulting matrix yields the hybridized modes.
-The resulting bands are shown in Fig.~\ref{Fig:two_contH05}.

-As shown on the left side of Fig.~\ref{Fig:two_contH05}, the main dispersive bands are accurately reproduced using the described procedure, retaining strong coherence up to their entry into the two-magnon and two-soliton continua (right side of Fig.~\ref{Fig:two_contH05}).
-More importantly, the fact that all four excitations are clearly ``visible'' in INS demonstrates that this field range represents a ``sweet spot'' where both the soliton and antisolition dispersions become experimentally accessible.
+Diagonalizing this matrix yields the hybridized modes shown in Fig.~\ref{Fig:two_contH05}.
+The dispersive branches are accurately reproduced until they merge into the two-magnon and two-soliton continua.
+In this field range all four excitation branches carry observable spectral weight in the DSSF, making both the soliton and antisoliton dispersions experimentally accessible.